fmaida/tapejs/README.md

 ### Dependencies

-In order to generate and download a wav file this application makes use of
+In order to generate and download wav files this application makes use of
 [riffwave.js](http://codebase.es/riffwave/) by Pedro Ladaria and [FileSaver.js](https://github.com/eligrey/FileSaver.js/) by Eli Grey.

 ### Where can I try a demo of this script ?